anuragrajpoott/groweasy_ai_csv_importer/README.md

 ## Assumptions

-- CSV contains a header row.
+* CSV contains a header row.
-- AI can identify common CRM-related fields.
+* AI can identify common CRM-related fields.
-- At least one identifier exists:
+* At least one identifier exists:

-  - Email
+  * Email
-  - Mobile Number
+  * Mobile Number
-- Invalid records are skipped rather than imported.
+* Invalid records are skipped rather than imported.
+* AI is used only for header mapping; record transformation is handled locally.

 ---